Course Description

 • Complete all coursework and the Capstone project

-• You must be a NCEDA Member
+• Must be a NCEDA Member

 • Must be a practicing Economic Developer

-• If you plan to seek certification, you must have two consecutive years of practicing experience; years of experience as a practitioner can be served while completing the NCCED coursework.
+• If you plan to seek certification, you must have two consecutive years of practicing experience; years of experience as a practitioner can be served while completing the NCCED coursework

 • Participants have 5 years to complete the program from the first course to completion of the Capstone and certification.